Edward621/sms_module/README.md

 Few Images work together to create this Simple SMS module.

 ### [Mysql](https://hub.docker.com/_/mysql)
-  * Save messages in mysql database.
+  * SQL database used to save messages.

 ### [Redis](https://hub.docker.com/_/redis)
-  * Cache incoming messages in queueProcessing then to ready table.
+  * In-memory data structure store to Cache incoming messages.

 ### Api
-  * Receive messages via Http POST request, and save it to cache (queueProcessing table).
+  * Receive messages via Http POST request, and save it to queueProcessing table.

 ### Queue
-  * Check queueProcessing table every 5min, and if there is any, save it to ready table in cache.
+  * Check queueProcessing table every 5min, and if there is any message in it, get and save it to ready table in cache.

 ### Microapp
-  * Check ready table every 5min, and if there is any, save it to messages table in mysql database.
+  * Check ready table every 5min, and if there is any message in it, get and save it to messages table in mysql database.

 ## Description